a20351766/udo.1.4.0/docs/source/glossary.rst

-The Membership Service Provider (MSP) refers to an abstract component of the system that provides credentials to clients, and peers for them to participate in a Hyperledger Fabric network.
+The Membership Service Provider (MSP) refers to an abstract component of the system that provides credentials to clients, and peers for them to participate in a Hyperledger UDO network.
 Clients use these credentials to authenticate their transactions, and peers use these credentials to authenticate transaction processing results (endorsements).
 While strongly connected to the transaction processing components of the systems, this interface aims to have membership